Baltimore Police Department: Freddie Gray

-Shooting of Keith Davis, Jr.
+Shooting of Keith Davis Jr.

 Baltimore police fired 44 rounds at Keith Davis Jr. on June 7, 2015, hitting with three, including one in the face.
 The police had been in hot pursuit of a robbery suspect, and Davis was nearby.
 Police said Davis was shooting a gun at them, while Davis said he did not have a gun.
 Davis called his girlfriend near the end of the shooting.
 According to her, he said the police were trying to kill him.
 Davis was charged with 15 counts, including the robbery and discharge of a firearm.
-The discharge of a firearm count were dropped after it was proved that all the shots came from the police.
+The discharge of a firearm count was dropped after it was proven that all the shots came from the police.
 Davis was found not guilty of the robbery after the victim said in Court that Davis did not resemble the robber.
 Davis was found guilty of possession of the gun, which he says was planted.
 Davis was also charged with a murder in an earlier incident involving the same gun.
 The first three times Davis was tried for the murder resulted in two mistrials and one conviction that was later overturned.
 Marilyn Mosby's office tried him a fourth time for the murder, with the Baltimore court restricting access to courtroom audio, ordering that it not be broadcast to the public; the Undisclosed podcast broadcast the audio anyway, which it says is protected by the First Amendment.
 The fourth trial again reached a guilty verdict, and Davis was facing sentencing of up to 50 years.
 However, also this verdict was later overturned.
 A 5th murder trial was scheduled for May 2023, but Baltimore State's Attorney Ivan Bates ended the office's prosecution of Davis on January 3, 2023.

+2017 racketeering indictment

+All eight members of the Gun Trace Task Force were accused in a federal racketeering indictment.
+The eight officers—Daniel Hersl, Evodio Hendrix, Jemell Rayam, Marcus Taylor, Maurice Ward, Momodu Gondo, Thomas Allers and Wayne Jenkins—were accused of shaking down citizens for money and pocketing it, lying to investigators, filing false court paperwork, and making fraudulent overtime claims.
+The amount stolen from citizens ranged from $200 to $200,000.
+The probe began when the Drug Enforcement Administration started looking into the officers while investigating a drug organization and later involved the FBI.
+The officers were summoned by internal affairs on the morning of Wednesday, March 1, 2017, and arrested.
+All eight officers were convicted, and received sentences ranging from 7 to 25 years.
+The indictment was portrayed on the HBO series We Own This City, which serves as David Simon's spiritual successor to The Wire, another show that follows Baltimore police officers.

 Arrest of Detective Victor Rivera

 In February 2021, Detective Victor Rivera was sentenced to fourteen months in confinement.
 Working with two other policemen, Rivera stole three kilograms of cocaine and used a police informant to sell the contraband.
-Officer Keith Gladstone pleaded guilty to a related charge.
+Sergeant Keith Gladstone pleaded guilty to a related charge.